c4deszes/devops-hf-2019/README.md

 Application entrypoint, allows the discovery and creation of chat rooms.
 Also used to serve the frontend files.

-This service has an integrated Consul agent, it will register using a random identifier.

-A service instance entry will look something like this

-	{
-		Name: 'chat-backend'
-		ID: 'chat-backend-abcdefghijk'
-		Tags: [ '1.0.0' ]
-	}

 ## Running in development mode

 Run `npm run start-dev`, this is needed because it uses Typescript so there's no `start.js`